haolihuang/Predict-property-maintenance-fines/README.md

 Modified from the final assignment from the Applied Machine Learning in Python course.
 I built classification models using Random Forest and XGBoost to predict whether property maintenance fines would be paid on time.
 I built a customized trasformer class to be used in `Pipeline` to validate the models without data leakage.

 The files can be viewed in a Jupyter Notebook or in a html format.
-I don't recommend reruning the notebook on your machine, because the dataset is large, and thus training the models takes significant amount of time.
+I don't recommend reruning the notebook on your machine, because the dataset is large, and thus training the models takes a significant amount of time.